blu0/LLM-Red-Teaming-Toolkit/README.md

 A lightweight, modular toolkit for red teaming Large Language Models (LLMs) like LLaMA 3 via the local Ollama API.

 This tool lets you test LLMs for:
-- 🧠 Prompt injection
+- Prompt injection
-- 🌀 Role hijacking
+- Role hijacking
-- 🔐 Prompt leakage
+- Prompt leakage
-- 🧨 Jailbreaks
+- Jailbreaks
-- 🧬 Data exfiltration
+- Data exfiltration (Model-side)
+- System Exfiltration (Host/system)
 - 🫥 Obfuscation-based attacks (zero-width characters, emoji padding, etc.)

 > ⚠️ **Use this toolkit only against models you own or are authorized to test.
 This tool is designed for local/offline red teaming purposes only.** You are responsible for all use of this code.